Taylor Knibb: Coaches

 Knibb has been coached by a series of professional coaches.

 Jennifer Hutchinson: (Unknown to 2015).
 Hutchinson coached Knibb to a podium performance at the 2015 Junior ITU World Championships in Chicago USA.
 Competing primarily in the USA Triathlon Junior Elite Racing series.
+Hutchinson coached Knibb until late 2015.

 Ian O'Brien: (2015 to 2017).
 OBrien coached Knibb in her first series of professional wins and an ITU Junior World Championship title in Cozumel Mexico, a Bronze medal in her first ITU Triathlon World Cup in Montreal Canada and an 11th place finish at the ITU World Series Championship in Stockholm Sweden.
+O'Brien coached Knibb until the late stages of 2017.

 Neal Henderson: (2017 to 2020).
 Henderson coached Knibb while she attended Cornell University.
+Henderson took over as Knibbs coach in late 2017.
 Knibb retained the ITU Junior World Championship title in 2017, had a 2nd place finish at the ITU World Triathlon series in Edmonton in 2017, and won the U23 ITU World Championship in 2018.

 Ian O'Brien: (2020 to 2023).
 In the 2021 season Knibb won Yokohama World Series by breaking away with Maya Kingma.
 This result secured her Olympic Qualification.
 Knibb won the Silver medal as part of the Mixed Team Relay at the Tokyo Olympic Games.
 Knibb won the PTO Collins Cup.
 Knibb won the World Series Grand Final in Edmonton by breaking away with an incredible lead on to the run.
 With a Silver Medal in Montreal World Triathlon Championship Series race.
 Knibb then turned to middle distance and won Ironman Oceanside 70.3 and broke the course record.
 Knibb took second place at Ironman Boulder 70.3.
 Finishing in 3rd place at the Ironman 70.3 World Championships in St George Utah.

 In 2022 Knibb won the Ironman World 70.3 Championship in St George Utah.
 Also taking the bronze medal in World Triathlon Championship Series Cagliari and silver in the World Triathlon Championship Series Bermuda.

-In 2023 Knibb retained her Ironman World 70.3 championship title in Lahti Finlnd setting a new world record, qualified for the Paris Olympic Games, won the Boulder Ironman 70.3, won bronze in the World Triathlon Championship Series race in Yokohama Japan, and won the PTO US Open in Milwaukee.
+In 2023 Knibb retained her Ironman World 70.3 championship title in Lahti Finland setting a new world record, qualified for the Paris Olympic Games, won the Boulder Ironman 70.3, won bronze in the World Triathlon Championship Series race in Yokohama Japan, and won the PTO US Open in Milwaukee.

 Dan Lorang (2024 to present).
 Lorang continued Knibbs' success with multiple T100 victories and podiums throughout 2024 and 2025.
 Lorang coached Knibb through her 2024 Paris Olympic Games performances with a 19th place finish in Triathlon and 19th place finish in Cycling Time Trial along with a silver medal in the Mixed Team Relay.
 Knibb is also coached by Lawrence Van Lingen, Julie Dibbens and Erin Carson.
 Knibb retained her World Ironman 70.3 Title for the 3rd year running.
 Knibb won the T100 World Championship in 2024.